 Every vehicle comes with a maintenance schedule that can be found in the owner's manual.
 While the factory maintenance schedule varies slightly for every vehicle, some commonalities can be found that serve as a rule of thumb for which parts of your car should be looked at when.
 Auto technicians and service advisors call this the 30/60/90 rule.
 The rule essentially states that certain services should be performed on your car when your total mileage hits 30,000 mile, 60,000 mile, or 90,000-mile intervals.
-Whether you drive an Acura, Chevrolet, Dodge, or Ford, these rules can be followed universally.
+Whether you drive an Honda, Toyota, Nissan, or Dodge, these rules can be followed universally.
 A service that should be performed regularly (approximately every 5,000 to 10,000 miles) is an oil change to keep your car's oil-free of dirt and debris.

-At M & J Complete Automotive Care in Modesto, we specialize in Air Conditioning and Suspension, but can take care of all services needed for your vehicle.
+At M & J Complete Automotive Care in Modesto, we specialize in Oil Change and Brakes, but can take care of all services needed for your vehicle.
 The services you should have performed on your vehicle before it hits 30,000 miles are:

 Air Filter - A clogged air filter makes it harder for your engine to breathe, which negatively impacts vehicle performance.
 Getting your air filter changed every 15,000 to 30,000 miles is ideal; if you live in a dusty environment, the best practice is every 15,000 miles.

 Fuel Filter - Similar to the air filter, your engine will not run properly if your fuel filter is clogged, so it is important to replace this regularly.

 Battery - While the "life expectancy" of a car's battery is measured in time, not miles, the average battery lasts around four years, in which the average driver drives around 50,000 to 60,000 miles.
 Your battery is essential to keep all electrical parts of your vehicle running smoothly.